 Nursing Home Resident Rights

 All nursing homes in Arizona are licensed through the Office of Long-Term Care Licensing Services under the Arizona Department of Health Services.
-To help ensure that residents’ basic rights are protected and that they do not fall victim to a catastrophic injury or a wrongful death, this office has a published a list of nursing home resident rights as provided by Federal and Arizona State statutes, rules, and regulations.
-The list is broken out in several categories and is summarized below for your convenience.
+To help ensure that residents’ basic rights are protected and that they do not fall victim to a catastrophic injury or a wrongful death, this office has published a list of nursing home resident rights as provided by Federal and Arizona State statutes, rules, and regulations.
+The list is broken out into several categories and is summarized below for your convenience.